 Best Cafes in Asheville—A Local’s Perspective

 With the year shifting towards the chillier months, I think it’s about time I cover one of my favorite subject: coffee, and where to drink it.
-You see, coffee truly is the beverage for every occasion.
+Coffee truly is the beverage for every occasion.
 Just waking up?
 Coffee.
 Brunch?
 Coffee.
 Meeting friends for lunch?
-Coffee?
-Maybe it's headed towards midnight but by golly, the night is still young?
+Coffee.
+It's headed towards midnight but by golly, the night is still young?
 Coffee.

-As a matter of fact, these blogposts would not be made possible without my continuous intake of said caffeinated beverage.
-I mean that sincerely.
+As a matter of fact, these blogposts would not be made possible without my continuous intake of coffee.
 Yes, I’m a coffee fan, a coffee freak, a coffee fanatic.
 Luckily, Asheville’s got no shortage of fine and fragrant places to enjoy your cup of joe.
 So, I invite you to read on, and discover five of the best cafes in Asheville.

-With a hot drink from Double D’s your brain functions shall be suitably quickened to contemplate all these questions and more.
-Their signature brews include a crème brulee late and red hot chili mocha, both perfect for a day of chilly weather.
-In warmer weather, you can enjoy a fruity smoothie or espresso-spiked milkshake at one of their umbrella-ed outdoor tables.
-Either way, a visit to this downtown Asheville café lands you within a short walk to the Museum of Art, and plenty of restaurants.
-A pretty good deal, if you ask me.
+With a hot drink from Double D’s your brain function shall be suitably quickened to contemplate all these questions and more.
+Their signature brews include a crème brulee late and red hot chili mocha, both of them perfect for a day of chilly weather.

 If you’re planning a tour of the River Arts District's workshops and galleries, then you’re going to need some coffee.
 Located right in the center of the RAD, Ultra Coffeebar has you covered.

 They’ve got the usual chais, lattes, and espressos, but I’ve long been fascinated with Ultra’s more exotic choices.
 Espresso soda, for instance, with honey lavender syrup.
 Frothy nitro cold brews, poured by tap.
-Both are perfect additions to Asheville’s most creative quarter.
+Both are perfect beverages for Asheville’s most creative quarter.

 No matter whether I find myself in north Asheville, south Asheville, or downtown, I can rest assured that a fine meal and finer coffee await me at the nearest Green Sage Café.
 For the main course, they’ve got a wide selection of fortifying omelets, platters, and bowls, all with a keen focus on sustainable and healthy ingredients.